livekit/livekit-cli/README.md

 -   `--json` on any command prints machine-readable output.
 Each turn is a document with `text`, `reply`, `duration_ms`, and an `events` list of `message`, `tool_call`, `handoff`, `config`, `error`, `log`, and (on the events stream) `state` entries, each with a `time`.
 -   `--metrics` adds per-turn latency metrics (time to first token, end-to-end).
 -   `restart` relaunches the agent with a fresh conversation after the code changes.
--   `wait-for-reply --timeout 15s` waits for the agent to speak unprompted, for example after a tool set a timer, and prints whatever it says.
 -   `events` prints the session as a flat, timestamped event stream (messages, tool calls, handoffs, state changes); `--follow` keeps streaming, `--logs` adds agent log lines, and `--json` emits NDJSON for piping into other tools.
 -   `--port` runs several sessions side by side (one agent per port).
 -   A session stops itself after 30 minutes without commands so a forgotten one doesn't linger; `start --idle-timeout` changes that (0 disables it).